Generative deep learning improves reconstruction of global historical climate records: Introduction

 A variety of techniques have been developed to reconstruct climate fields.
 Statistical approaches, such as Gaussian processes, Kriging, and angular-distance weighting (ADW), exploit spatial covariance to interpolate across missing regions, and have been shown to be effective in producing long-term pixel-wise datasets~\cite{carrassi2018data}.
 These methods are used to create global gridded benchmark datasets such as HadCRUT5~\cite{morice2021updated} and Berkeley Earth~\cite{rohde2013new}, which form the basis for the United Nations Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6)~\cite{gulev2021changing}.
-However, it is well recognized that these interpolation methods inherently prioritize minimizing error variance, often at the cost of suppressing high-frequency variability and spatial heterogeneity~\cite{jones1997estimating,von2004reconstructing,hofstra2009testing,bracco2025machine}.
+However, it is well recognized that these interpolation methods inherently prioritize minimizing error variance, which often results in the smoothing of high-frequency variability and spatial heterogeneity~\cite{jones1997estimating,von2004reconstructing,hofstra2009testing,bracco2025machine}.
 By smoothing over data-sparse regions, such approaches tend to dampen the magnitude of local extremes and smear distinct climatic gradients~\cite{rohde2013new,cowtan2014coverage}.
-Consequently, while robust for diagnosing large-scale mean states, such conventional interpolations inevitably compress the dynamic range of historical climate, placing a conservative lower bound on the climate system's intrinsic variability.
+Consequently, while robust for diagnosing large-scale mean states, such conventional interpolations can constrain the dynamic range of historical climate, placing a conservative lower bound on the climate system's intrinsic variability.

 More recently, deterministic machine-learning approaches have offered promising alternatives.
 Convolutional inpainting models, including partial convolutional networks~\cite{kadow2020artificial} and Fourier-domain architectures~\cite{bochow2025reconstructing}, can capture finer spatial patterns.
 However, those methods largely remain confined to coarse-resolution (e.g., 5\textdegree{}) temperature fields and formulate reconstruction as a static spatial inpainting problem, thereby neglecting the evolving dynamics of the climate system through time.
 Such temporal consistency is particularly important for representing dynamical properties such as autocorrelation and variance, which underpin analyses of stability changes of potential tipping systems~\cite{scheffer2009early,boers2022theoretical,boers2025destabilization,brovkin2021past,rietkerk2025ambiguity,liu2025influence}.